Glenn Ordway: WEEI

 In 1987, the Celtics moved their radio programming to WEEI (then 590 AM), where Ordway became executive sports director, and later program manager.
 The broadcasts moved to 850 AM in 1994 under the same WEEI call letters.
 In 1996, Ordway was promoted to program director, and began The Big Show.

 Ordway also hosted a program during New England Patriots season called New England Tailgate, discussing the team with former players Fred Smerlas and Steve DeOssie.
 He also appeared on the HBO sports documentaries The Curse of the Bambino and The Reverse of the Curse of the Bambino.

 In December 2006, the Patriots revoked season tickets purchased by Smerlas.
 Smerlas had been in a partnership with Ordway in a company hosting tailgate parties at Patriot games, charging customers more than the face value of game tickets.
 The Patriots determined that the service violated its policy prohibiting season ticket holders from reselling their tickets above face value.
 Both Ordway and Smerlas denied that money was made on the resale of tickets.

 Ordway announced on his December 11, 2008, show that he would be going on vacation for the rest of the month as his contract with Entercom Communications (owner of WEEI) was set to expire on December 31, and that he was not sure if he would be returning to the air after his vacation.
 Ordway's contract negotiations may have been affected by Entercom financial problems—the company risked being delisted by the New York Stock Exchange because its stock price had dipped below a dollar.

 In January 2009, it was announced that Ordway and Entercom had an agreement on a five-year contract that would pay Ordway $1 million per year.

 In September 2011, it was reported that Ordway's salary had been cut in half due to lower ratings, per his contract.
 That month, WEEI began to simulcast its sports radio programming on FM, with the FM station adopting WEEI-FM call letters on September 21.

 2013 firing

 On February 12, 2013, Ordway was let go from WEEI.
 He was replaced on the afternoon show by Mike Salk, a Boston native previously doing sports radio in Seattle.

-In November 2013, Ordway was announced as the host for The Big Weekend Show with Glenn Ordway to air on Sirius XM's Mad Dog Sports Radio; at that time, he also hinted at a possible 2014 return to Boston.
+In November 2013, Ordway was announced as the host for The Big Weekend Show with Glenn Ordway to air on SiriusXM's Mad Dog Sports Radio; at that time, he also hinted at a possible 2014 return to Boston.

 On March 17, 2014, Ordward launched The Big Show Unfiltered on SportstalkBoston.com.
 Ordway broadcast on ESPN New Hampshire Radio Nashua/Manchester from June 2014 until May 2015.